Moutah/pokedex/docs/so-this-is-my-power-but-what-are-my-details.md

 > 🟢 You can validate this by displaying the data in the template with the `json` pipe and run the
 > following test :
 > ```shell
-> npm run test -- details-page -t="is plugged to service"
+> npm run test -- details-page -t="is plugged"
 > ```

 ## 3. Stylize the page